benoitchamot/HumanResDatabase/README.md

 Only a handful of columns in the different tables do not include a NOT NULL statement.
 While the data only includes non-null values, the following fields allow for NULL values:
 - `titles.title`: we allow the HR department to define a title that is an empty string.
 This could be the case for employees that have required a title change or a title that is not yet in the system.
 It is however preferred to have this defined as "Not applicable" or something similar.
 - `employees.sex`: we allow the employee to have no gender specified.
 - `salaries.salary`: when a salary is being negotiated, or in the case where an unpaid intern is in the system, a salary could be left blank.
-A value of 0 could be preferred by if no no-cost invoice or paysheet is issued, a NULL value may be preferred.
+A value of 0 could be preferred but if no no-cost invoice or paysheet is issued, a NULL value may be preferred.
 We do not discuss the morality or legality of this practice in this assigment :)

 ### Composite keys
 The assignment requires primary keys to be set for each table.
 In the case of tables `dept_emp` and `dept_manager`, repeating values do not allow the creation of a primary key from the existing data.
 A composite key could be created by joining both column or by creating a `SERIAL` id.
 Since these tables are used as junction tables, we have elected not to create any additional keys that would not add any value to the data model.